cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

   but a drop-down allows the user to select other languages.
 * Consent text now mentions receiving "your language preference" from Facebook, to allow Qualtrics to select the appropriate translation automatically.
+* Consent question now requires the respondent be located in the U.S.
 * Item B2 now includes eye pain as a symptom.
 * Item C5 moved to be asked before item C4.